Easy Sourdough Bagels (Overnight Recipe)

 These bagels are delicious and very easy to make.
 Mix the dough in the evening, boil it, abake it in the morning, and enjoy!

 These homemade bagels are excellent with bagel seasoning or sesame seeds, but you can also eat them plain.
+If you are looking for bagel variations, try my chocolate chip version or whole-grain sourdough bagel recipe.

 This post contains affiliate links.
 If you click through and make a purchase, I may make a small commission at no extra cost.